miszkur/SelfSupervisedLearning/README.md

                         Make predictor consist of only one layer (only applicable to BYOL and SimSiam)

-Alternatively, you can use jupyter notebook, for example see `experiments/notebooks/direct_pred.ipynb`.
 Pretrained encoder will be saved in `results/SAVE_DIR_NAME` directory as a `.h5` file.
 Finetuned classifier will be saved in `results/SAVE_DIR_NAME/classifier` as a keras model.

 There are models already available in those folders.